Business overdrafts

 The annual variable interest rate on your overdraft is 8.05%.
 This is calculated on a daily basis for each day your account is in a negative balance and is charged quarterly to your account.

-Your current account must be in credit for at least 30 days over a 12-month period or you will be charged a 0.5% interest surcharge on your overdraft.
+Your current account must be in credit for at least 30 days over a 12-month period or you will be charged a 0.5% interest surcharge on your overdraft, which is payable on the same basis as the annual variable interest rate.

 • What are interest surcharges on an overdraft?